ihopethisisfine/helloworld/README.md

 Basic API written in golang that stores users with a username and date of birth and calculates the number of days until next birthday.

-## Architecture
+## Service Architecture

 The overall architecture to have this service deployed on AWS would look look this:
 ![Architecture](./docs/architecture.png)

-The application would be deployed on a kubernetes cluster on AWS (EKS) using the helm chart available on this repo.
-Inside the cluster, the pods will be autoscaled by an horizontal pod autoscaler and will be associated with a kubernetes service, in order to have incoming traffic.
+The application runs on a kubernetes cluster on AWS (EKS) using the helm chart available on this repo.
+Inside the cluster, the pods will be autoscaled by an horizontal pod autoscaler (for now is configured to scale up just based on cpu by default) and is associated with a kubernetes service, in order to have incoming traffic.
+An Ingress resource is also available on the helm chart to be enabled.
+An NGINX Ingress Controller will also be running on the cluster to configure a Load Balancer that will route traffic into the kubernetes cluster.
+An [external dns](https://github.com/kubernetes-sigs/external-dns) controller will also be deployed in the cluster to update the route53 record with the Load Balancer URL automatically.
-The pods would interact with a table called `users` on DynamoDB.
+On the backend, the `helloworld` pods will interact with a table called `users` on DynamoDB.

-To have traffic coming to the application we would need an Application Load Balancer and a Route53 record pointing to it.
+## Network Architecture

 ## Terraform